nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 The applicants may use any preferred structure to state this part as clear as possible.
 It is recommended for the applicant to include the following parts.

 ### Problem Statement

+Based on  Chapter 4 of the VeChain White paper “The Economic Model”, the project aims to produce one paper to study in details the economics aspects of the double-token (currency), VET and VTHO, Proof-of- Authority based VeChain system.
+In particular, by explicitly introducing a representative agent’s preferences for holding the currencies and obtaining rewards, the work will provide potentially interesting insights on the VeChain dynamics of the main monetary variables.
+For this reason, I believe that the outcome of the analysis could offer to the platform users, and governors, a fruitful perspective on how the system may evolve over time from an economic point of view.
+Possibly, this could also be of support for policy decision making concerning the platform.
+The applicants should clearly describe the research problem to be tackled and why the problem is significant for VeChain and its ecosystem.

 The applicants should clearly describe the research problem to be tackled and why the problem is significant for VeChain and its ecosystem.